Macclesfield railway station: Services

 Sunday services are similar, but the local stopping service operated by Northern Trains no longer runs on Sunday, with rail replacement bus services operating between Stockport and Stoke-on-Trent.

+Grand Central is applying for permission to operate a limited number of services between Manchester Piccadilly and London ST Pancras, these services are planned to start in 2029 and are planned to call at Macclesfield.